theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/knowledge-base/read-sap-attachment-files.md

 ### Prerequisites

-To use the Xtract BAPI component and the Xtract Table component, access to the designated authority objects (RFC) in SAP must be available. <br>
-For more information, refer to the knowledge base articles [SAP User Rights: BAPI](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#bapi) and [SAP User Rights: Table](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#table).
+To use the Xtract BAPI component and the Xtract Table component, access to the designated authority objects (RFC) in SAP must be available, see [SAP User Rights: BAPI](../documentation/setup-in-sap/sap-authority-objects.md#bapi) and [SAP User Rights: Table](../documentation/setup-in-sap/sap-authority-objects.md#table).

 ### Get a List of all SAP Attachments